Shanidek321/DataCleaning/README.md

 # DataCleaning
-Using Dataset from excel file, and cleaing the unnecessary data with SQL,
+<h3> Using Dataset that includes information about Nashville Housing and has data about every transaction that occured up until 2019 from excel file,
-What has been cleaned:
+and cleaing the unnecessary data using SQL</h3>
-1) Chaning the date  format
+<h4> What has been cleaned:</h4>
-2) Saperating the property address into individual columns (address,city and state)
+&nbsp; Changing the date format
-3) Saperating the owner address into individual columns (address,city and state)
+&nbsp; Seperating the property address into individual columns (address,city and state) &nbsp; Seperating the owner address into individual columns (address,city and state) &nbsp; Removing duplicates records
-4) Removing duplicates
+&nbsp; Deleting unused columns

-5) Deleting unused columns
+<h3>The result is a clean, usable dataset that is now can be easily analyzed.</h3>